-Pope Francis has called a 2nd World Day of the Poor on Sunday 18 November, which invites all of us to find opportunities for encounter, dialogue and practical assistance for people on the margins.
-Wellington Archdiocese is one of 12 Dioceses throughout the world who have been asked to take the lead for this day.
-A number of activities are being arranged for this day including a Mass for the World Day of the Poor in Taita on 18 November; and a gathering with speakers and workshops at Bishop Viard College in Porirua and pop-up free St Vincent de Paul stores on Saturday 17 November.
+Pope Francis called a 2nd World Day of the Poor on Sunday 18 November, which invited all of us to find opportunities for encounter, dialogue and practical assistance for people on the margins.
+Wellington Archdiocese was one of 12 Dioceses throughout the world who have been asked to take the lead for this day.

 ARCHDIOCESE OF WELLINGTON – WORLD DAY OF THE POOR ACTIVITIES 2018

 Mass for the World Day of the Poor:Over 400 people attended the Mass at St Michael’s Taita, and four large boxes of non-perishable food items were taken to the Lower Hutt foodbank.